mathworks-ref-arch/administer-mathworks-service-host/admin-scripts/linux/admin-controlled-installation/README.md

 You need to set the set the environment variable `MATHWORKS_SERVICE_HOST_MANAGED_INSTALL_ROOT` for all users on the end user machines who intend to use MathWorks products.
 This environment variable should be set to the MathWorks Service Host installation root (in this example, `MATHWORKS_SERVICE_HOST_MANAGED_INSTALL_ROOT=/usr/local/MathWorks/ServiceHost/`).

-One way to achieve this is to use the `--update-environment` flag with the `ìnstall_msh.sh` script to set this as a system environment variable.
+One way to achieve this is to use the `--update-environment` flag with the `install_msh.sh` script to set this as a system environment variable.
 It does this by adding/updating the variable in `/etc/environment`.
 If the `--update-environment` flag is not specified, you will be prompted to choose whether to update this variable in `/etc/environment` during installation, unless the `--no-update-environment` option is used.

 >Note: If the environment variable is not set, MATLAB&reg; will install/use MathWorks Service Host in the default location in `$HOME`.